angband/angband/docs/command.rst

     This displays a summary of the known properties of the equippable items your character has access to, whether they are currently equipped, in your character's pack, on the floor at your character's current location, or in a store.
-Near the top of the display is line, beginning with "@", which summarizes the state of your character given his or her current equipment.
+Near the top of the display is a line, beginning with "@", which summarizes the state of your character given his or her current equipment.
 Every line after that corresponds to an item, sorted by which equipment slot it can fill.
 The first character on each of those